Copyright © 2020 by Ernest Bywater

 Universal Postal Voting

 However, what is being suggested is a Universal Postal Voting where the ballots are sent out to either every residence or every person on the voter registers without verifying if they’re eligible voters or checking if they want to vote or checking if they’re still alive.
 Added to this is the people promoting this system also want to have the Voting Places open on Election Day so people can attend them to vote.
-Thus this system is wide open for voting fraud.
+Thus the universal postal voting system is wide open for wide spread voting fraud.